adityasairam1/Portfolio/README.md

 ### Resume Setup

-1. Add your resume PDF to `public/Resume.pdf` (case-sensitive filename)
+1. Add your resume PDF to `public/Resume.docx` (case-sensitive filename)
 2. The download button will automatically work with the correct filename
-3. Resume downloads as "Aditya_Sairam_Pullabhatla_Resume.pdf"
+3. Resume downloads as "Aditya_Sairam_Resume.docx"

 ### Styling